Bhishma: Birth and early life

+Bhishma possessed many esteemed divine weapons and was resistant against magical warfare.
+Weapons inducing stupor and mental clouding rendered no effect on him.

 Years later, Shantanu was roaming on the banks of the Ganga and observed that the water of the river had turned shallow.
 He saw a young man blocking the water currents with a dam made up of arrows.
 Shantanu recognised his son because of the similarities and begged Ganga to return him.
 Ganga appeared in a youthful form and handed her son to Shantanu as per her promise.
 The young Devavrata was known as Gangadatta as he was handed over by Ganga.

 The oath

 Devavrata was made the heir-apparent, and the citizens loved him because of his divine background and eligibility.
 Meanwhile, Shantanu went to the forest and met a fisherwoman named Satyavati, who operated the boats crossing the Yamuna.
 He fell in love with her and asked for her hand in marriage from her father.
 However, the fisherman-chief told that he would only agree if Shantanu promised to put the son born to Satyavati as the heir.
 Shantanu rejected the offer as he had already promised the throne to Devavrata and returned to the palace.
 He started to avoid any company and spend his time in bed in grief and solitude.
 Devavrata noticed his father's sorrow and discovered the reason behind it from a minister.

 Devavrata immediately rushed to the cottage of the fishermen-chief and begged him for Satyavati, but the fishermen-chief repeated his former condition.
 For his father's pleasure and happiness, Devavrata ceded his rights to the throne and promised to put the son of Satyavati on the throne of the kingdom.
 Satyavati's father was not assured as he claimed that disputes were likely to arise between Satyavati's son and Devavrata's children regarding the rights to the throne.
 To satisfy him, Devavrata took the vow of lifelong Brahmacharya (celibacy), thus denying himself the pleasures of marital life.

 The celestials showered flowers from heaven and he came to be known as "Bhishma" as he took a terrible vow.
 With the consent of the fisherman, Bhishma took Satyavati to his father on a chariot and informed him about his vows.
 A loving father Shantanu gave him a boon of Iccha Mrityu, the control over the time of his death.
-Shantanu and Satyavati soon married and two children - Chitrangada and Vichitravirya were born.
+Shantanu and Satyavati soon married and two children – Chitrangada and Vichitravirya were born.